chentianran/chentianran.github.io/teaching/calc1/syllabus.markdown

 ### Final exam

-The mandatory final exam is scheduled at 1:30pm--3:00pm May 3rd 2017.
+The mandatory final exam is scheduled on the last day of class.
 It constitutes a major part of your course grade.
 The final exam consists of two parts: